 - Prepare for the return of climate and ESG.
 You were getting ready before the world turned upside down, so ensure that your team is keeping these efforts on their plates.
-At Adamantine, we believe you have 4 to 9 months until this is back near the top of your list of priorities, depending on the makeup of your investors and stakeholders.
+At Adamantine, we believed you had 4 to 9 months since the start of the pandemic until this would be back near the top of your list of priorities, depending on the makeup of your investors and stakeholders.

 - Imagine what the new energy world order will look like.
 For the last week, the news has been filled with speculation about what will change in a post-pandemic world.
 Perhaps we will travel less and work at home more.
 Perhaps small companies across industries will go out of business.
 Perhaps ride-sharing is dead or poised to pivot to food delivery.
 Perhaps we will find more capacity for compassion and kindness within ourselves.
 For all these imaginings, ask yourself: What might the ideal energy system look like?

 - Articulate your place in that new order.
 Not yet, but within the next 6 to 12 months.
 Our industry must lead in the post-pandemic recovery and reinvention of life as we know it.

 Kevin Krausert, CEO of Beaver Drilling, was out of the gate quickly on March 23 with just such a vision for the future of oil and gas.
 Stay tuned for more on Kevin in the months ahead, as I’ll be looking to him for his take on industry leadership.
 I would also like to hear yours.
 Hit reply and fill me in.

 In April, Adamantine’s own Anne Carto provided advice on engaging with newly elected officials (the wheels of politics continue to turn!).

 If this post was forwarded to you, you can subscribe here.